-The purfler is there staring into the night, watching his prey with its innocent quiver.
+The purfler is staring into the night watching his prey.
+Its quiver looks innocent but really just gives it grisly energy.
 When Mommy turns out the light, the purfler lurks softly in the darkness of night.
 He watches the door close and the slowing of the child's breath.
 Outside the window he stands, still as stone, never blinking.
-In one seamless move the window slides up, silent as the night air.
+In one seamless move, the window slides up, silent as the night air.
 Closer he creeps, two bright eyes glowing in the blackness.
-The child shivers, but sleeps now and forever.
+The child shivers but now sleeps forever.

 Who Am I?

 I'm at the bank and see that my checking account is empty.
 My savings account is also empty - how can this be?

 "There was a breach on the websites of a few local stores, maybe that's the reason," says the woman on the phone.